Valentine’s Crack

 - Pour over the top of the saltines.
 Gently spread across the saltines.

-- Mix your pink chocolate into the white chocolate by pouring it over the top in a decorative way.
+- Pour your pink chocolate over the white chocolate, pour it over the top in a decorative way.
 I also used a butter knife tip to help combine my colors to my liking.
 Quickly decorate with sprinkles that tickle your fancy, the melted chocolate will act as your glue.

 Nutrition Information: